 Another great experience you should try is making merit by putting coins in every metallic tink.
 This represents getting nearer to Buddhist salvation and a better rebirth.
 The echoing sound of the coins hitting the metallic bowls makes the visit and the experience much more thrilling.

-Furthermore, Wat Pho displays more than 394 gilded Buddha images from different part of Thailand.
+Furthermore, Wat Pho displays more than 394 gilded Buddha images from different parts of Thailand.
 This creates a photo of iconic long lines of golden statues sitting in the lotus position.

 Before Sunset – Relax at Sala Rattanakosin overlooking Wat Arun

-Just before sunset, head over to Sala Rattanakosin for some quick sip of cold watermelon drink as a treat to end a long tiring day spent in the sun.
-Sala Rattanakosin is a luxurious, boutique chain of hotels with a beautiful view overlooking Wat Arun on the other side of Chaophraya river.
-Wait for the sun to set and see the glittering last ray of sun reflecting on the surface of the water.
+Just before sunset, head over to Sala Rattanakosin for a quick sip of a cold watermelon drink as a treat to end a long tiring day spent in the sun.
+Sala Rattanakosin is a luxurious, boutique chain of hotels with a beautiful view overlooking Wat Arun on the other side of the Chaophraya River.
+Wait for the sun to set and see the glittering last ray of the sun reflecting on the surface of the water.
 Then right before it gets dark, Wat Arun will light up with bright lights showcasing the majestic charm of old town Bangkok

 Evening – Dinner at the best Padthai in town